- This Policy

-- Product Support: Improving the performance and operation of our products, services and support, including warranty support to ensure the continued operation of the device.
+- Product Support: Improving the performance and operation of our products, services and support, including warranty support (what else?) to ensure the continued operation of the device.

 - Administrative Communication: Communication with you about Printronix. (for example: enhanced responses to your inquiries or requests, service completion or warranty-related communications, safety recall notifications, communications required by law or applicable corporate updates related to mergers, acquisitions or divestitures).
 Business operations: